-Campus turns into the epicenter of activity during Notre Dame football home game weekends.
+Campus typically turns into the epicenter of activity during Notre Dame football home game weekends.

 Grab a Slice Near Campus

-Consider Rocco’s Restaurant a top option, especially if you’re on the hunt for pizza.
-Open since 1951, Rocco’s sits about a mile from the heart of Notre Dame’s campus.
+Consider Rocco’s Restaurant a must-visit, especially if you’re on the hunt for pizza.
+Open since 1951, Rocco’s sits about a mile from Notre Dame’s campus.
 Over the years it’s become a favorite spot for pizza and Italian cuisine for locals and visitors alike.

 Pizza doesn’t get much more classic than the Rocco’s Combo with homemade sausage, shaved raw green peppers, onions and mushrooms.
 Vegetable lovers are sure to love the Veggie Combo — the tomatoes, garlic and basil are all fresh.